spacelift-io/user-documentation/docs/product/administration/advanced-installations.md

 #### Database

-The database security group needs to allow inbound access from the server, the drain and installation tasks.
+The database security group needs to allow inbound access from the server, drain, scheduler and installation tasks.
 Our default CloudFormation template looks like the following:

 ```yaml
 DatabaseSecurityGroup: